pklink/Hahns/en/README.md

 # Dokumentation

-*version 0.1.12 basierend auf Hahns 0.7.1*
+*version 0.1 based on Hahns 0.7.1*

-Hahns ist ein leichtgewichtiges Micro-Web-Framework für PHP 5.4+.
+Hahns is a lightweight Micro-Web-Framework for PHP 5.4+.

 ## Installation